 The comprehensive examination consists of a professional presentation of 1) a scholarly comprehensive literature review paper, and 2) the dissertation proposal.
 The paper and proposal must be approved by the student's PhD committee.
-The presentation is a defense of the comprehensive exam and a defense of the dissertation proposal.
+The presentation proposal.
+The paper and proposal must and a defense of the dissertation proposal.
 The content, organization, and length of the presentation should be consistent with professional presentations made at major social work conferences.
 The student's committee chair can advise the student about additional expectations for length, content, and other components.
-The comprehensive examination typically occurs after the student has completed the required coursework, although students can begin preparing the content for the comprehensive examination before coursework is fully completed.
+The comprehensive examination typically occurs after the student has completed the required coursework, although students can choose to begin preparing the content for the comprehensive examination before coursework is fully completed.

-If a student fails the comprehensive exam defense, another defense can be rescheduled, in consultation with the student's committee, once the committee agrees that the necessary changes have been made and the student is ready to proceed with another defense.
+Failure of the comprehensive exam: If a student fails the comprehensive exam defense, another defense can be rescheduled, in consultation with the student's committee and the PhD program director, once the committee agrees that the necessary changes have been made and the student is ready to proceed with another defense.